For The Record

 Recorded on 7/29/2001

-Introduction: Recorded about six weeks before 9/11, this broadcast (along with FTR#324) foreshadows (to a certain extent) the anthrax attacks that followed shortly after the attacks on the World Trade Center and the Pentagon.
+Introduction: Recorded about six weeks before 9/11, this broadcast foreshadows the anthrax attacks that followed shortly after the attacks on the World Trade Center and the Pentagon.
 The story of Dr. Larry Creed Ford, his life’s activities and the many connections that he maintained illustrates the difficulty in accurately conceptualizing and properly investigating the anthrax attacks.
 Central to the presentation of the events in, and around, September 11 is Mr. Emory’s view that the fateful day was the beginning of World War III and, in turn, an extension of World War II.
-In his view, a Third Reich gone underground (a concept documented at length in many of the For The Record programs) is “making its move,” so to speak.
-(For more on the Underground Reich and its core element the Bormann Organization, see, among other programs, FTR#‘s 283, 305 and RFA#37, available from Spitfire.
-World conquest by the Reich depends on the economic and /or physical subjugation and/or destruction of the United States.
+In his view, a Third Reich gone underground is “making its move,” so to speak.
+(World conquest by the Reich depends on the economic and /or physical subjugation and/or destruction of the United States.
 It is Mr. Emory’s view that this effort is now underway, with the efforts of an Underground Reich Fifth Column at the core of the enterprise.
-(FTR#‘s 344–346, 365–367, 372 are the best illustrations of this admittedly complex contention.)
-The comparison of the US to France in the pre-World War II period (see FTR#372) is the closest one can come to citing an historical precedent for what is now underway.
+The comparison of the US to France in the pre-World War II period is the closest one can come to citing an historical precedent for what is now underway.
 It is Mr. Emory’s view that the anthrax attacks were perpetrated by this Underground Reich-an element inside of (but not synonymous with) the government.
 One should not lose sight of the fact that the attacks were directed against the news media and key senatorial Democrats.
 It is interesting to contemplate the primary focal point of this broadcast-Dr. Larry Creed Ford-in the context of the anthrax attacks.
-(For more about Ford, see FTR#‘s 522, 419, 324 and 386.
-For more about the anthrax attacks, see, among other programs, FTR#‘s 331, 335.)

 1. The program begins with the subject of the US rejection of the international convention on biological weapons.
 (For more about the Bush administration’s policies in that regard, see FTR#287.)